Capacity Analysis of Linear Operator Channels over Finite Fields: Capacity of Linear Operator Channels

-We can show Claim~\ref{claim:1} by the property that for fixed $p_X$, mutual information $I(X;Y)$ is a convex function of the transition probabilities.
-Note that when $P_{Y^*|X}=P_{Y|X}$, the LOC is row-space symmetric.
+We can show Claim~\ref{claim:1} using the property that for fixed $p_X$, mutual information $I(X;Y)$ is a convex function of the transition probabilities.
 We can further show the following claim by directly applying the definition of $P_{Y^*|X}$.